inflatador/boomerang/README.md

 # django_blank
 Using Vagrant, Virtualbox and Ansible, these files will setup Django 2.01 with a MariaDB database on Debian 9.
-After following the installation instructions the user with have a development environment ready to start the Django tutorial at https://docs.djangoproject.com/en/2.1/intro/tutorial01/
+After following the installation instructions, the user will have a development environment ready to start their own Django project.

+Learn more about Django here: https://www.djangoproject.com/

 Requirements: Vagrant and Virtualbox

-The playbook will set the database name, django project, username, and password to the same value.
+The playbook will set the django project, database name, database username, and database password to the same value.
 To change the value, edit the vagrant file and change 'mysite' to a value of your choosing.

 ```
 ansible.extra_vars = {